unknownpgr/unknownpgr.github.io/README.md

 - Do not create files or directories in this repository manually.
 They will be deleted when new post is updated.
 - Use Slack GitHub for nofitifation.

+## Root files

+- Files in `/root` of develop repository will be automatically copied to here.